collectiveidea/audited/README.md

 end
 ```

-Now, when a audit is created for a user, that user's company is also saved alongside the audit.
+Now, when an audit is created for a user, that user's company is also saved alongside the audit.
 This makes it much easier (and faster) to access audits indirectly related to a company.

 ```ruby
 company = Company.create!(name: "Collective Idea")